ozjongwon/bitcljr/README.md

-BitCljr, a wallet for Bitcoin(This is ozjongwon's new pet project)
+BitCljr, a wallet for Bitcoin(ozjongwon's new pet project)

 - Only store xpub
 - Work with air-gapped QR capable device like SeedSigner